-Vince Emery is Senior Vice-President (Global) and Professor of Translational Virology at the University of Surrey.
-Professor Emery leads the University of Surrey's global strategy seeking to catalyse and expand international research networks, student and staff recruitment and mobility, to foster teaching collaborations, and to realise transnational educational opportunities.
+Vince Emery is an Emeritus Professor of Translational Virology at the University of Surrey, where he was formally Vice-President (Global).
+As Vice-President (Global) Professor Emery led the University of Surrey's global strategy seeking to catalyse and expand international research networks, student and staff recruitment and mobility, to foster teaching collaborations, and to realise transnational educational opportunities.

 Before joining the University of Surrey in 2012, Professor Emery was Pro-Provost for Africa and the Middle East, Vice-Head of the Graduate School and Professor of Virology at UCL where he still holds an Honorary Professorship.